ailhanli/my_learning_notes/functional programming/concept.md

 --------------------------------------
 F(x) = x+1

-In mathematic function can defined fx= x+1 simply.
+In mathematic; function can defined fx= x+1 simply.
 What it means that for every x, result should be x+1.
 If result is different than x+1 it is not pure function we can say function has side effect.
 Mathematical functions are pure functions.
 Programming function depends.

 Side effect
 ----------------------------------------
-Side effects in programming are all kind of IO operations including reading/writing from/to file, reading/writing from/to database, calling web service etc..
+Side effects can be happen during the all kind of IO operations including reading/writing from/to file, reading/writing from/to database, calling web service etc..

-When you do IO during the function execution, function result can be different.
-For instance if file is deleted or data is changed by third party, your program can throw an exception so we can say result is not x+1.
+For instance if file is deleted your program can throw an exception or if database is changed by third party, result will can be invalid so we can say result is not x+1.